UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/README.md

 ## UMM CSci 3601 Lab 4: Mongo, Spark, etc.
 [![Build Status](https://travis-ci.org/UMM-CSci-3601/3601-lab4_mongo.svg?branch=master)](https://travis-ci.org/UMM-CSci-3601/3601-lab4_mongo)

-In this lab, you'll be working to write a new todo API, using SparkJava, which pulls todo data from a Mongo database (rather than from 'flat' files).
+In this lab, you'll be working to re-implement the ToDO API, this time pulling data from a Mongo Database rather than a flat JSON file.
+You will also be implementing a new *summary* API which returns results of processing ToDO data.
 You will also be implementing a simple client-side application to view this data.

 ## Setup